 At Vermilion Behavioral Health Systems in Lafayette, Louisiana, we understand that your self-harming behavior is a way of coping with stressful situations or painful emotions.
 We also recognize that you may be ashamed of your behavior and do everything you can to keep it a secret because you do not think anyone will understand.
 At Vermilion’s treatment clinic, we provide specialized programming designed to meet the sensitive needs of individuals.
-With a clear focus on client care and patient safety, our goal is to provide compassionate, individualized, comprehensive, and high quality care and treatment for adolescents and adults who are struggling with psychiatric concerns, chemical dependency issues, or co-occurring disorders.
+With a clear focus on client care and patient safety, our goal is to provide compassionate, individualized, comprehensive, and high quality care and treatment for adults who are struggling with psychiatric concerns, chemical dependency issues, or co-occurring disorders.
 At Vermilion, we aim to promote each individual’s mental, emotional, and social wellness by utilizing proven therapeutic techniques and providing a safe and structured treatment environment that is conducive to complete healing.

 How to Help a Loved One

 Helping a loved one get treatment for self-harm